 Welcome.
 What are you doing?
 You have come here.
 (This is my country.)
 This is Gathang country.
 Let us go together.

-Below is a breakdown in more detail showing how the words are formed according to the rules of Gathang grammar.
+Here is more detail showing how the words are formed according to the rules of Gathang grammar.

 Minyang nyura wuba-li-yn?